m1sterc001guy/roastr/README.md

-# ROASTR
+# ROASTr

-ROASTR is a Fedimint module for collaboratively signing Nostr events.
+ROASTr is a Fedimint module for collaboratively signing [NOSTR](https://github.com/nostr-protocol/nips) events.
 ROAST is a robust threshold signing algorithm for producing Schnorr signatures.
-Since Nostr uses Schnorr signatures for signing broadcasted notes, ROAST can be used to build a federated module for signing Nostr events.
+Since NOSTR uses Schnorr signatures for signing broadcasted notes, ROAST can be used to build a federated module for signing NOSTR events.
 Inspired by [Nick Farrow's Frostr](https://github.com/nickfarrow/frostr).

 ## How does it work?

 During federation setup, the guardians work together to compute a join public key (i.e the federation's "npub") that the federation can sign under.
 Each guardian holds a private key share for the joint public key, but no single guardian knows the joint private key.
-In order to sign a Nostr event, each guardian must request their server to produce a signature share using the guardian's private key share, the nostr event, and the nonces that were previously agreed on for the signing session.
+In order to sign a NOSTR event, each guardian must request their server to produce a signature share using the guardian's private key share, the nostr event, and the nonces that were previously agreed on for the signing session.
 Once a `t/n` signature shares have been created, the final Schnorr signature can be created by combining all of the signature shares together.
-The signature is then attached to the Nostr event and broadcasted to the Nostr network.
+The signature is then attached to the NOSTR event and broadcasted to the NOSTR network.

 ## Why ROAST and not FROST?

-ROAST is simply a wrapper on top of FROST that makes it more robust.
-Because FROST is a two-round signing algorithm (nonce round + signing round), it is possible to commit to a set of nonces from a particular set of guardians in the first round, then a malicious guardian could without their signature in the second round, which would stall the signing process and result in failing to produce a signature.
+ROAST is simply a wrapper on top of [FROST](https://eprint.iacr.org/2020/852.pdf) that makes it more robust.
+Because FROST is a two-round signing algorithm (nonce round + signing round), it is possible to commit to a set of nonces from a particular set of guardians in the first round, then a malicious (or offline) guardian could withhold their signature in the second round, which would stall the signing process and result in a failed signature.
 ROAST solves this by spawning many FROST sessions in parallel.
-Because many FROST sessions are running in parallel, this guarantees that if there are an honest quorum of guardians willing to sign the Nostr event, a valid signature will be created.
+Because many FROST sessions are running in parallel, this guarantees that if there are an honest quorum of guardians willing to sign the NOSTR event, a valid signature will be created.
 These parallel FROST sessions improve the robustness of FROST, but at the expense of efficiency, since some signing sessions may fail to produce a signature or will be redundant work.
 ROAST is better suited for adversarial scenarios where some members of the federation might be malicious or unreliable.
 More on ROAST can be found [here](https://medium.com/blockstream/roast-robust-asynchronous-schnorr-threshold-signatures-ddda55a07d1b) and [here](https://eprint.iacr.org/2022/550.pdf).

-## Running ROASTR
+## Running ROASTr

-To run ROASTR, you'll need to have Nix installed.
+To run ROASTr, you'll need to have [Nix](https://nixos.org) installed.

 ```bash
 sh <(curl -L https://nixos.org/nix/install) --daemon